 - Installation is now complete.

-- Installation of a factory-finished bamboo floor requires more care than a conventional floor to prevent damaging the floor’s finish during installation.
+- Installation of a factory-finished bamboo on concrete requires more care than a conventional floor to prevent damaging the floor’s finish during installation.
 Frequent use of a vacuum cleaner during installation is highly recommended to eliminate saw dust and wood chips.

 - To better hide the expansion joint around the room, cut the gypsum so that the bamboo can use that space as an expansion joint.